-Marzipan recipe with step-by-step pictures.
-Learn how to make this delicious, no-cook, and eggless marzipan, a much easier alternative to the traditional recipe.
+Marzipan is a popular sweet prepared during Christmas in most Goan and East Indian homes!
+Learn how to make this delicious, no-cook, and eggless marzipan, a much easier alternative to the traditional recipe!

-So this and milk cream were the two sweets that were prepared in my household for as long as I can remember.
-Most of the other sweets were store bought.
+Marzipan and milk cream were the two sweets that were always prepared in our home for Christmas for as long as I can remember.
+Most of the other sweets were store-bought.
 Mom had a busy working schedule, so we skipped making most of the sweets, except for these two.

 Table of Contents